Retirement Income

 • Member Services call centre consultants

-• Online Live chat services
+• Online Live Chat services

 • A secure Member Online portal

-• One-on-one Retirement Options appointments, virtual (online) or in person
+• One-on-one Retirement Options appointments, virtual (online) or in-person

-To continue to deliver value-for-money products and services to our members, it is important for us to have adequate scale in terms of funds under management and number of members.
-Our current membership size of around 247,000 and FuM of over $36 billion allows us to offer our members competitive investment and administration costs, and access to a wide range of products and services, including investment options .
+Our current membership size of around 250,000 and FuM of over $46 billion enables us to offer our members competitive investment and administration costs, and access to a wide range of products and services, including investment options.

 Board declaration